 Pupils are encouraged to develop abilities such as social interaction, imagination, observation, exploration and investigation.
 By using these new skills, they will discover how to use numbers and shapes, read books, write, paint, draw, dance and above all enjoy learning!

-Students aged 5 - 7 years
+Students age 5 - 7 years

-Years 1 and 2 (aged 5 - 7 years)
+Years 1 and 2 (age 5 - 7 years)

 The priority within our Key Stage 1 classes is to ensure that each student’s experiences of school are happy and exciting.
 Students are encouraged to develop their creative and physical talents, to think independently, and to actively solve problems using their own invention and imagination.

 Academic achievement is highly valued, and secure foundations are laid in literacy, numeracy, science and information communication technology (ICT).
 The school emphasises the importance of traditional educational standards, and basics such as reading and number work are a standard feature of the school day.
 Students are introduced to specialist teaching in language, physical education and music.
-A variety of assessment and monitoring of the students' development continues throughout their time in KS 1.
+A variety of assessment and monitoring of the students' development continues throughout their time in KS1.

-Students aged 7 – 11 years
+Students age 7 – 11 years

-Years 3, 4, 5 and 6 (aged 7 – 11 years)
+Years 3 - 6 (age 7 – 11 years)

 The sound academic grounding laid down in Key Stage 1 acts as a springboard for further development through school.
 The school curriculum is designed to allow students to realise their full potential.
-The curriculum is structured to ensure each pupil is stretched, challenged and supported when necessary.
+The curriculum is structured to ensure each student is stretched, challenged and supported when necessary.
 Our students’ progress is closely monitored at all stages using a variety of internal assessments.